MioNya4/fanctl/readme.md

 # installation

-do everything as root (always. its cool, u'll like it ^-^) First u wanna some way to write to ec memory.
-You can
+do everything as root (always. its cool, u'll like it ^-^)

 1) download ur kernel's sources and https://github.com/musikid/acpi_ec, `cd acpi_ec ; ./install.sh ; modprobe acpi_ec`
 this will create /dev/ec which my driver works with.